-Most customers aren’t cheap, they’ve simply adopted a mindset that most products are of comparable quality.
+Most customers aren’t cheap; they simply believe that most products are of comparable quality.
 A shirt is a shirt.
 A pair of jeans is a pair of jeans.
 An umbrella is an umbrella.

-That is until those shirt buttons break when being fastened, or the jeans shrink after one wash, or the umbrella falls apart in a heavy downpour.
+That is until those shirt buttons break when fastened, the jeans shrink after one wash, or the umbrella falls apart in a heavy downpour.

-After customers have had these types of experiences, they turn to more expensive brand name items, not because of the name, but because of the underlying value of the product.
+After customers have had these experiences, they turn to more expensive brand-name items, not because of the name but because of the underlying value of the product.

-The trouble is many younger salespeople have not had those experiences and feel upselling is just a way to force a customer to buy something more expensive than what they need.
+The trouble is that many younger salespeople have not had those experiences and feel upselling is just a way to force customers to buy something more expensive than they need.